kit-data-manager/metastore2/README.md

 3. Setup directories for schemata and metadata to a reliable disc. (metastore.schema.schemaFolder, metastore.metadata.metadataFolder)
 4. Check all settings in application.properties. (e.g. CSRF)

-:information_source: If metaStore should be used standalone (without KIT Data Manager) you have to setup a database before.
+:information_source: If MetaStore should be used standalone (without KIT Data Manager) you have to install a database before.
 (See ['Installation PostgreSQL'](installation_postgres.md))

 #### Setup MetaStore2
 Before you are able to start the repository microservice, you have to modify the file 'application.properties' according to your local setup.